momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ## Generation of the IPv6 Representations of IPv4 Addresses

-### Obtaining the Pref64::/n of the NAT64
+### Obtaining the Pref64::/n of the stateful NAT64

-The iterative resolver can obtain the Pref64::/n used by the NAT64 of the network by either static configuration or by using discovery mechanisms.
+The iterative resolver can obtain the Pref64::/n used by the stateful NAT64 of the network by either static configuration or by using discovery mechanisms.
 Static configuration may be the most likely scenario, given that the iterative resolver server may also serve as a DNS64 server.

 The Port Control Protocol {{?RFC7225}} or Router Advertisements {{?RFC8781}} are two options the resolver has if it wants to use a discovery mechanism to find the Pref64::/n.